Sthatikonda8161/Dockerizing-a-Plain-HTML-Page/README.md

 # Dockerizing-a-Plain-HTML-Page

 ##
-This assignment aims to familiarize yourself with Docker and containerization by Dockerizing a simple HTML page using Nginx as the web server.
+This Project aims to familiarize yourself with Docker and containerization by Dockerizing a simple HTML page using Nginx as the web server.

 Install Docker on Ubuntu machine
 ```